containerd/containerd/docs/image-verification.md

     bin_dir = "/opt/containerd/image-verifier/bin"
     max_verifiers = 10
     per_verifier_timeout = "10s"
+    verify_on_run = false
 ```

 All files in `bin_dir`, if it exists, must be verifier executables which conform to the following API.

+Verification always runs on image pull.
+When `verify_on_run` is enabled, verification will also run before the container starts and the verifier binary's standard input will include CRI context (See [Standard Input](#standard-input))

 ## Image Verifier Binary API